Feature article

 Do you have the time?

 Unfortunately, starting a team is not something you can do quickly and at a busy time.
-Christchurch Bayleys agent and team leader, Adam Heazlewood says it requires time for nurturing and training.
+Christchurch Bayleys agent and team leader, Adam Heazlewood explains that building a team isn’t easy, and not an overnight success.
+A lot of training and nurture is required to build up a cohesive team structure.
 It’s also about getting systems right otherwise it’ll be clunky; and having the right expectations on what a team should achieve, he adds.

 “My view is you don’t add a second agent to double the business, you do it to triple it, otherwise there’s no point in doing it,” he says.